Article written by Alexander – Founder and Owner of swissdiverswatches.com

 You’re probably asking “why?”.
 To begin with, dress and pilot watches are unpractical and they cannot be used for every or any occasion.
 They aren’t built to last.
 They aren’t built for the test of life.
 Very poor build quality – they are fragile and delicate.
 You need to baby these watches to avoid ruining them altogether.
 In a way, wearing a luxury dress watch spoils the fun since you need to invest a considerable amount of time to just avoid ruining your watch.

-A high price tag doesn’t necessarily imply a high shock resistance or anti-magnetic properties,, an impressive build quality or a substantial water resistance capability.
+A high price tag doesn’t necessarily imply a high shock resistance, high time accuracy, or anti-magnetic properties, an impressive build quality or a substantial water resistance capability.

 Wearing a luxury dress watch means you need to be worried of what environment you’re in – you need to avoid rain, water, sports activities and you need to avoid any sudden or “violent” hand and arm movements that might accidentally scratch the watch against a wall.